-I personally use the Audio-Technica ATH-M40x Professional Studio Monitor Headphones.
-But, I recorded the first 100 episodes of the Rebooted Body Podcast with iPhone headphones plugged into the ATR2100.
+I personally use the Audio-Technica ATH-M40x Professional Studio Monitor Headphones, but I recorded the first 100 episodes of my career with iPhone headphones plugged into the ATR2100.

 If you don’t want the complexity of a mixer, just get an audio interface.
-Since you can’t plug XLR cables into a computer, you need to run them through an audio interface.
+Since you can’t plug XLR cables into a computer (more on that in a moment), you need to run them through an audio interface.
 Then the audio interface hooks up to the computer through the USB port.